 We climbed this peak as a loop hike with Peak 8383 and Peak 6990.
 We used the south-southeast ridge to ascend Peak 7194 from Peak 6990 and then the southeast ridge to descend to a game trail that climbed back up to the jeep road on Peak 6990.
 We then hiked back down the trail to Deadman Canyon and our vehicle.
 See our route description and GPS track on the Peak 8383 page for more details.

 Northeast Ridges, Class 2

-There are jeep trails from Combe Canyon and from north of Sutton Canyon, on the West Side of the range, that will get you onto Peak 7194.
+There are jeep trails from Combe Canyon and from north of Sutton Canyon (on the west side of the range) that will get you onto Peak 7194.
 These trails are faintly visible on Google Earth.
-These trails come from the west and travel around the North and Northeast Side of Peak 7194.
+These trails come from the west and travel around the north and northeast sides of Peak 7194.
 Basically, take either of these trails as far as you can travel along the ridges.
 Then hike off-trail on the ridges heading to the south to reach the summit of Peak 7194.

 North Face/North Ridge and Northwest Ridge by Livingston Douglas

 North Face/North Ridge, Class 2